 Buy vs. Rent During Retirement

 But now let’s look at what you have at the end of 30 years.
 If you’re a renter, yes, you spent over $154,000 less over the years, but you have absolutely nothing to show for it.
-You also still have a rent payment to meet every month and the rent will certainly not be going down.
+You also still have a rent payment to meet every month and the rent will certainly continue to increase.

 If you continue renting into your old age, in 25 years you will spend another $450,000 on rent ($1,500 x 300 months) at a time in your life when income is usually very limited, and that number assumes the rent never goes up over that 25 years, so that number is actually very low.